aman3loq/PyFlaskWebService/README.md

 > $ curl -i -H "Content-type: application/json" -X POST -d "{\"id\":\"301\",\"name\":\"Rama\",\"title\":\"manager\"}"

-or else could also use Browser plugins like POSTMAN for the CRUD operations on RESTful web service.
+or else could also use browser plugins like POSTMAN for the CRUD operations on RESTful web service.